OfficeDev/Excel-Add-in-Bind-To-Table/README.md

 This sample requires the following:

-* Word 2013 or Excel 2013
+* Excel 2013
-* Visual Studio 2012 and Office Developer Tools for Visual Studio 2012
+* Visual Studio 2012 or later and Office Developer Tools for Visual Studio
-* Internet Explorer 9 or Internet Explorer 10.
+* Internet Explorer 9 or later.

 **Key components**